jvxis/nr-tools/README.md

 **How to Setup:**
 1. open the code: `cd nr-tools` and `nano service_on_off.py`
-2. Include your Bot Token to receive telegram messages
+2. Include your Bot Token and your Telegram user Id to receive telegram messages
 3. Replace /path_to_umbrel with your path to Umbrel directory`SCRIPT_PATH = "/path_to_umbrel/scripts/app"`
 4. Save the Script - CTRL + O
 5. Leave the editor - CTRL + X